jeffreysorgen/golf-club-sensors/activity.md

 - WHAT do Gyroscope readings represent?
 Are these what we want for our DATA COLLECTION?

 **MODIFY THE SKETCH:**
 - Write out to Monitor at a rate of 100/sec rather than baud rate itself.
+(I think this is also said elsewhere.)
   - Explore usage of `millis()` to set delay of 10ms prior to taking readings, rather than `delay()`
-  - Later will get 100 3D data points per second (does this save on memory?
-Likely yes.)
+  - Later will get 100 3D data points per second (Does this save on memory?
+Likely yes.
+But is it necessary to save memory like this?
+Maybe not.
+Might need >100 data points.)

 **Also:**
 - FIGURE OUT HOW TO COLLECT DATA.